WEEKLY YOGA PRACTICES

 The through-line in all classes is to have you leave feeling a deep sense of, and connection to, wholeness!
 It is from this space you create more wholeness.
 All classes incorporate revitalising and healing movement, breath work and meditation.

 Bookings are essential for all classes.

-Each booking also includes access to the recording for 7 days.
+Each booking includes access to the recording for 7 days.
 You may use it multiple times.

 NAAM YOGA & MEDITATION

 A rich, diverse and integrative practice.
 Weaving the elements of movement/asana + rejuvenating breath + mudra + micro movement, mantra/sound/vocal vibration + rhythm + meditation, together invigorating and enlivening the flow of the intelligence, wisdom and life force throughout your entire being.
 An incredibly generous, restorative and revitalizing practice for your body, mind, emotions, energy and soul.
 Nourishing the connections of wholeness, clarity, and expansion.
 Opening the meridians (energy channels) and removing all blocks in the body.
 A powerful combination for the body, mind, and emotions to experience detoxification, strengthening, and revitalization.
 Activating and strengthening the body's self-healing capacities.
 Throughout some of the postures, we incorporate sound/vocal vibration, and we will round the class out with a sound vibration mantra meditation.
 Each practice plays with various rhythms and paces and vary in physical intensity from class to class.
 Open to all levels.

 True yoga is not about the shape of your body, but the shape of your life.

 Yoga is not to be performed; yoga is to be lived.
 Yoga doesn’t care about what you